tbaranes/EasyBelote/README.md

 # EasyBelote

-EasyBelote is an application which is coming soon in the App Store!
+EasyBelote is an application available in the App Store!

 ### What is it?